Donate for a specific project

 DRC activists fight exploitation, brutality and land grabbing by the palm oil industry

-Feronia-PHC’s oil palm plantations in the Democratic Republic of Congo are more than 110 years old – and a source of never-ending misery for people in nearby villages.
+Feronia-PHC’s oil palm plantations in the Democratic Republic of Congo are more than 110 years old – and a never-ending blight on the lives of people in nearby communities.
 Land grabbing, violence and impoverishment are a sad reality there, but activists of the RIAO-RDC and villagers are standing up to it.

 Buying rainforest and reforesting oil palm plantations in Sabah